cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Rhonda and I are incredibly grateful to Lorraine (aka Dr. Wong) and “Anna” for this opportunity to bring TEAM to life in a very real and personal way.
 Thank you, Lorraine and Anna!

-<a href="http://www.drlorrainewong.com">Dr. Lorraine Wong</a> is a certified Level 4 TEAM-CBT therapist and practices at the Feeling Good Institute in Mountain View, California.
+[Dr. Lorraine Wong](http://www.drlorrainewong.com) is a certified Level 4 TEAM-CBT therapist and practices at the Feeling Good Institute in Mountain View, California.
 She specializes in the treatment of body image concerns and emotional eating, as well as depression and anxiety, with TEAM-CBT.

 Thanks for tuning in!